-TechRepublic's cheat sheet for iPadOS is a quick overview to how iPadOS differs from iOS, as well as a "living" guide that will be updated periodically as new information becomes available.
+TechRepublic's cheat sheet for iPadOS is an overview of how iPadOS differs from iOS, and it will be updated periodically as new information becomes available.
 You can also download this article: Apple iPadOS: A cheat sheet (free PDF).

 What is iPadOS?

-For the release of iOS 13, Apple is rebranding the variant of iOS for the iPad as iPadOS, effectively making it a superset of the phone-oriented iOS. iPadOS inherits all of the improvements coming to iOS 13, and includes new features and optimizations specific to the iPad.
+For the release of iOS 13, Apple rebranded the variant of iOS for the iPad as iPadOS, effectively making it a superset of the phone-oriented iOS. iPadOS includes all of the improvements available with iOS 13, as well as new features and optimizations specific to the iPad.

 "It's become a truly distinct experience," Craig Federighi, senior vice president of software engineering, told CNET in an exclusive interview about iPadOS.
 "It's not an iPhone experience.
 It's not a Mac experience.
 The name is a recognition of that."